 She saw the look when Abedo gave her money to help her ailing mother who was back in the village last year.
 She saw glimpses of the look every time Abedo lost her temper with her and realised she might have raised her voice a little too much.

 Abedo could have visited Wunmi’s mother when Wunmi told her that her mother was unwell.
-Instead, Abedo had given her some money and the weekend off to be with her mother.
-It had hurt Wunmi to leave her mother that Sunday evening, but she had to be back to work the next day to get the children ready and clean up after everybody as usual.
+Rather, Abedo had given her some money and the weekend off to be with her mother.
+It had hurt Wunmi to leave her mother that Sunday evening, but she had to be back at work the next day to get the children ready and clean up after everybody as usual.
 She did not think that Abedo really cared how her mother was faring.
 So when Wunmi received the phone call from her uncle three days later that her mother had died, she knew deep in her heart that she would never forgive Abedo for not giving her the opportunity to be with her mother at the time of her passing.
-Immediately, Abedo had given her more money and two weeks off to be with her siblings in the village and to give her time to sort out the funeral arrangements for her mother with her uncle.
+Immediately, Abedo had given her more money and two weeks off to be with her siblings in the village and to sort out the funeral arrangements for her mother with her uncle.
 But Wunmi felt the time-off came too late.

 Rita had shouted into the phone “I am pregnant.”